csuwildcat/interoperable-web-development/best-practices/README.md

 	</script>
 	````

-1. Press **F5** to build and debug the application in Internet Explorer.
+1. Press **F5** to build and debug the application in Edge.

-	The home page of the website will launch in Internet Explorer.
+	The home page of the website will launch in Edge.
 Click the title and notice how it expands and how the synopsis text slides in.
 Then click it again and notice that the synopsis goes away.

 	![Animation when hovering over the title IE](images/animation-when-hovering-over-the-title-ie.png?raw=true)